Blog

 • ΔT is the change in temperature.

-Example: A steel rod with a coefficient of thermal expansion of stress and a modulus of elasticity of 200 GPa is heated from 20stress to 100stress.
+Example: A steel rod with a coefficient of thermal expansion of plane stress vs plane strain and a modulus of elasticity of 200 GPa is heated from 20plane stress vs plane strain to 100plane stress vs plane strain.

 • Thermal Strain: